Jeffrey V. Mehalic

 Please, don’t go it alone after a motor vehicle accident.
 The insurance companies will use every trick in the book to stand between you and your money.
 If you are not represented by an attorney, the insurance adjusters and their attorneys are even more likely to take advantage of you.

-When you choose Mehalic law PLLC to represent you in your motor vehicle accident claim, your initial consultation is free of charge.
+When you choose Mehalic Law PLLC to represent you in your motor vehicle accident claim, your initial consultation is free of charge.
 If you choose to move forward with your case, I will represent you on a contingency fee basis.
 That means you do not pay attorneys’ fees unless we win money for you.

 Call 304-346-3462 or complete the form on this page to schedule your free consultation today.
 Our firm serves Morgantown, Wheeling, Martinsburg and other areas throughout West Virginia.